 Each of the steps is detailed below.

 Git can be complicated for new users, but you no longer need to use command line to work with git.
 If you are not familiar with git, we recommend using tools on GitHub.org, GitHub Desktop or tools with included git like Atom.
 However, if you want to use command line, you can fork momepy repository using following:

 git clone firstname.lastname@example.org:your-user-name/momepy.git momepy-yourname cd momepy-yourname git remote add upstream git://github.com/martinfleis/momepy.git

 This creates the directory momepy-yourname and connects your repository to the upstream (main project) momepy repository.

-Then simply create a new branch of master branch.
+Then simply create a new branch of main branch.

 2. Create a development environment¶